Pregnancy & Counseling

 A Family Affair

-Many women, actually about 20% experience some form of depression and mood swings during the pregnancy.
-This usually causes tension with the spouse and with the other children in the home.
+About 20 percent of women experience depression and mood swings during pregnancy.
+This can cause tension in the home.
 Counseling for every immediate family member is crucial before a baby is born.
 Parents need to ready for the first few weeks after the baby is born.
-Roles of family members change, emotional highs and lows occur, along with stress and jealousy.
-Parents who have other children need to prepare them for the arrival to assure them they’re not forgotten.
-Some hospitals have classes for brothers and sisters before the baby is born.
+Family members’ roles change, and some family members may experience stress or jealousy.
+Parents who have other children need to prepare them for the arrival and assure them they won’t be forgotten.
+Some hospitals offer classes for brothers and sisters to take before the baby is born.
+Remember, the best counseling doesn’t need to cost any money.
+The support of family can be just as effective, if not better.